Decomposing Crowd Wisdom: Domain-Specific Calibration Dynamics in Prediction Markets: The decomposition model

 \subsection{Framework}

-The patterns in Section~\ref{sec:landscape} suggest an additive structure.
-The calibration slope is modelled as $\theta$ observed in cell $(d, \tau, s)$, where $d$ indexes domain, $\tau$ indexes time-to-resolution bin and $s$ indexes trade-size bin:
+The patterns in Section~\ref{sec:landscape} suggest an additive descriptive structure.
+The calibration slope is modeled as $\theta$ observed in cell $(d, \tau, s)$, where $d$ indexes domain, $\tau$ indexes time-to-resolution bin and $s$ indexes trade-size bin:

-where $\mu(\tau)$ is a \emph{universal horizon function} capturing the shared tendency toward underconfidence at long horizons; $\alpha_d$ is a \emph{domain intercept} capturing persistent bias (positive for Politics, negative for Weather); $\beta_d(\tau)$ is a \emph{domain-by-horizon interaction} capturing how each domain's trajectory deviates from the universal curve; and $\gamma_d(s)$ is a \emph{scale effect} capturing how trade size modulates calibration within each domain.
+where $\mu(\tau)$ is a \emph{universal horizon function} capturing the shared tendency toward underconfidence at long horizons; $\alpha_d$ is a \emph{domain intercept} capturing persistent bias; $\kappa(s)$ is a common trade-size main effect; $\beta_d(\tau)$ is a \emph{domain-by-horizon interaction}; and $\gamma_d(s)$ is a \emph{domain-by-size interaction} capturing how trade size modulates calibration differently across domains after the common size effect is removed.
 The model is identified by the following constraints.

-These ensure that the universal horizon function $\mu(\tau)$ absorbs the cross-domain mean at each horizon, the domain intercepts $\alpha_d$ absorb the cross-horizon mean for each domain, and the scale effects are mean-centred within each domain.
+These ensure that the universal horizon function $\mu(\tau)$ absorbs the cross-domain mean at each horizon, the domain intercepts $\alpha_d$ absorb the cross-horizon mean for each domain, and the common size effect is centered.
+The interaction terms $\beta_d(\tau)$ and $\gamma_d(s)$ are \emph{doubly centered} (over domains and over the horizon or size index, respectively), which is why they carry $(D-1)(T-1)=40$ and $(D-1)(S-1)=15$ degrees of freedom in the $72$-parameter count.

 The additive specification is chosen for interpretability and parsimony.
-In logit space, calibration slopes are unbounded and approximately continuous, making additive decomposition on the logit-transformed calibration measure a natural first-order approximation.
-A multiplicative specification (modelling log slopes) was also considered; the two yield nearly identical fits because the slopes are concentrated in the range $[0.7, 1.9]$, where additive and log-additive structures are approximately equivalent.
+In logit space, calibration slopes are unbounded and approximately continuous, making additive decomposition a useful first-order summary.
+A multiplicative specification (modeling log slopes) was also considered; the two yield nearly identical fits because most slopes are concentrated in the range $[0.7, 1.9]$.
 A non-domain-specific size--horizon interaction term was tested (Section~\ref{sec:confound}) and found to explain only 2.6\% additional variance, insufficient to justify the 54 additional parameters it requires.
-The Bayesian hierarchical model in Section~\ref{sec:bayesian} provides a complementary check: its continuous parameterisation of the scale effect ($\delta_d \times \log s$) differs structurally from the categorical specification here, yet the two approaches yield parameter estimates within 0.005 of each other (Table~\ref{tab:bayesian_intercepts}), supporting the robustness of the additive decomposition to functional-form assumptions.
+The Bayesian hierarchical model in Section~\ref{sec:bayesian} provides a complementary uncertainty-aware check, but the decomposition itself should be read as descriptive rather than causal or structural.